 Enough esoterica.
 Now the computer can do in seconds what it took humans 50,000 years or more to refine.
 We already have "found" poetry, a pastiche of grocery list, newspaper blowing in the street, TV news and snippet from tonight's book.
 Now let's find some new rhythms, using what comes our way...

-Right hand lead -- or go to: Left hand lead
+Left hand lead -- or go to: Right hand lead